Overview

 Recent rulings at the federal level have defined clear deadlines for universities to ensure that students with disabilities can access digital learning tools in an equitable way.
 Institutions that are not able to support their student population may face legal sanctions from the Department of Education and Department of Justice.

 In addition, internal reviews of Cornell’s digital instructional landscape revealed that Cornell lacks a formal program to address the accessibility of digital instructional content and tools across the University.
-At this time we do not know the current state of the accessibility of Cornell digital instructional content and tools.
+While some digital instructional resources are being assessed under the current digital accessibility programs, a dedicated digital instructional accessibility program would bring Cornell closer to fulfilling the " . . . any person, any study . . . " mission.

 Goals for the Project